-The problem with these essays is twofold: First, the way in which most students approach the big realization is about as subtle as a ton of bricks hitting you in the face; second, the realization is usually a pretty far reach compared with the struggle the student has overcome.
-These huge realizations feel forced – the reader can tell that you were trying really hard to come up with the magic lesson at the end of your story, which makes your essay less powerful.
-Unless your epiphany is particularly insightful and meaningful, or unless you are a particularly strong writer, it’s best to avoid the big epiphany.
+The problem with these essays is twofold.
+First, the way in which most students approach the big realization is about as subtle as a ton of bricks hitting you in the face.
+Second, the realization is usually a pretty far reach compared with the struggle the student has overcome.
+These huge realizations feel forced.
+The reader can tell that you were trying really hard to come up with the magic lesson at the end of your story.
+That makes your essay less powerful.
+Unless you’re a strong writer using a particularly insightful and meaningful epiphany , it’s best to avoid it altogether.

 NUMBER TWO: Lessons from the Less Fortunate

-In an attempt to bolster college applications, tens of thousands of students participate in community service projects of all kinds.
+In an attempt to bolster college applications, tens of thousands of students participate in community service projects.
 This is awesome.
 It becomes somewhat less awesome when students write about their community service projects without fully considering how their essays might be misconstrued.

-This type of essay describes some sort of service project – often volunteering at a soup kitchen or homeless shelter or going on a mission trip to an undeveloped country.
+This type of essay describes some sort of service project.
+Maybe you volunteered at a soup kitchen or homeless shelter or went on a mission trip to an undeveloped country.
 The essay concludes with the lesson that the student learned by working with impoverished people.
 If you’re a really good writer and you’re willing to get lots of input from teachers, tutors, counselors, or other third-party readers, then you can craft a truly excellent essay on this topic.

 NUMBER THREE: Coming to America